FederatedLearningAalto/FederatedLearningAalto.github.io/paperreview.md

 ## Propose a Paper
-If you wish to review a paper not listed here, please email [your email address] with the title, authors, and a brief justification for your choice.
+If you wish to review a paper not listed here, please email course instructor with the title, authors, and a brief justification for your choice.

 ---